+The pharmacy was located next to a GP practice in Taunton.
+There was a retail area which led to the healthcare counter and the dispensary.
+There were plenty of chairs available.
 A large consultation room was available in the pharmacy so that people could have conversations in private.
 The room was soundproofed and conversations could not be overheard from outside.
-It was locked when not in use and no patient information was stored in the consultation room.

 The dispensary was of an adequate size and was tidy and well organised.
-Stock was stored neatly on shelves and in pull out drawers.
+All fixtures and fittings were well maintained.
+Stock was stored neatly on shelves and on a carousel.
+The carousel took up a large amount of space in the pharmacy.
+The dispensing benches were generally clear of clutter, although there were lots of prescriptions awaiting checking.
 Cleaning was undertaken by pharmacy staff and the pharmacy was clean on the day of the inspection.
-The benches were clear of clutter.
+There was a back office, which was also used as a staff room.
 The pharmacy was light and bright, and temperature was appropriate for the storage and assembly of medicines.